omwdunkley/crazyflieROS/README.md

 I assume you are familiar with ROS and are running a recent version of Ubuntu.
 This was tested on 12.04 and ROS Fuerte to Hydro.
 You will need a joystick to fly the flie with - the code in this package was written to fly the flie with PS3 Sixaxis controller.

+Please note this document might be outdated.
+For discussions and questions on using the kinect part, please ask [here](http://forum.bitcraze.se/viewtopic.php?f=6&t=800).

+Also make sure you are using the right branch, for now I dev in and this guide refers to branch joyDriver, so use ```git clone https://github.com/omwdunkley/crazyflieROS.git -b joyManager #notice the branch``` to clone this repo.

+Also, some permissions might be messed up (thanks NTFS partition..) so you might need to chmod +x a few files (the *.cfg files probably).